-- –––, 2002, Between East and West: From Singularity to Community, trans.
-S. Pluhacek, New York, Columbia University Press.
+- –––, 1999 , Entre Orient et Occident, Editions Grasset et Fasquelle.
+Translated by Stephen Pluhácek as Between East and West: From Singularity to Community, New York: Columbia University Press, 2002.

-- Jantzen, Grace M., 1999, Becoming Divine: Towards a Feminist Philosophy of Religion, Bloomington: Indiana University Press.
+- Jantzen, Grace M., 1999, Becoming Divine: Towards a Feminist Philosophy of Religion, Bloomington, IN: Indiana University Press.

 - –––, 2004, Foundations of Violence (Death and Displacement of Beauty), London: Routledge.

-- Keller, Mary L., 2003, “Divine Women and the Nehanda Mhondoro: Strengths and Limitations of the Sensible Transcendental in a Post-colonial World of Religious Women,” in Joy, O'Grady, and Poxon 2003.
+- Keller, Mary L., 2003, “Divine Women and the Nehanda Mhondoro: Strengths and Limitations of the Sensible Transcendental in a Post-colonial World of Religious Women”, in Joy, O’Grady, & Poxon 2003: 68–82.

-- Kerr, Fergus, 1997, Immortal Longings:Versions of Transcending Humanity, Notre Dame, Ind.: University of Notre Dame Press.
+- Kerr, Fergus, 1997, Immortal Longings:Versions of Transcending Humanity, Notre Dame, IN.: University of Notre Dame Press.

 - Lloyd, Genevieve, 1985, The Man of Reason, London: Methuen.

-- McKenna, Erin, 2001, The Task of Utopia: A Pragmatist and Feminist Perspective, Rowman & Littlefield.
+- McKenna, Erin, 2001, The Task of Utopia: A Pragmatist and Feminist Perspective, Lanham, MD: Rowman & Littlefield.